No results found. Try again with different words?

 Alternatively, if you prefer to do this manually and have no problem with editing your website files, or you’re locked out of your website (e.g., White Screen of Death) and don’t have another option, we will show you how this could be done by editing your wp-config.php file.

-How to access the wp-config.php file?
+How to Access the “wp-config.php” File?

 Before making any changes to any of your files, please create a complete backup of your website.
 Also, it is advisable to make a copy of the original file before editing it – in case something goes wrong, you can always use this original file to start over.